midlantica/LovelyBunchOfCoconuts/content/quotes/there-are-no-solutions-only-trade-offs.md

 ---
-title: "There are no solutions, only trade-offs"
+title: 'There are no solutions, only trade-offs'
 ---

 ## "There are no solutions, only trade-offs."